A girl sits in her bedroom with a young orangutan, in this screenshot from the animated short film Rang-tan

 Watch Monster – the sequel to Rang Tan

-Greenpeace’s new film, Monster, tells the story of a boy’s friendship with a mysterious jaguar he finds in his kitchen.
+Greenpeace’s film, Monster, tells the story of a boy’s friendship with a mysterious jaguar he finds in his kitchen.

 Just like Rang-tan, Jag-war’s forest home is also in danger.
 It’s being burned to make way for soya plantations that feed animals grown for meat.
 You can learn more about Monster and join the campaign here.